 The IDDE Methodology in the 2016 MS4 Permit describes the methods required for categorizing and further prioritizing outfalls for investigation and elimination of any illicit discharges.
 First, the outfalls must be designated as either Problem, High Priority, Low Priority, or Excluded outfalls (each described further below).
 This determines the timeframe for screening each outfall.
-Next, all the outfalls (except Excluded outfalls) must be further ranked within the respective categories based any of the following available information, as dictated by Section 2.3.4.7.a.iii. of the Permit:
+Next, all the outfalls (except Excluded outfalls) must be further ranked within the respective categories based on any of the following available information, as dictated by Section 2.3.4.7.a.iii. of the Permit:

 - Past discharge complaints and reports

 - Poor receiving water quality

 - Density of generating sites

 - Age of development and infrastructure

 - Sewer conversion

 - Historic combined sewer systems

 - Surrounding density of aging septic systems

 - Culverted streams

-- Water quality limited waterbodies that receive a discharge from the MS4 or waters

-with approved TMDLs applicable to the permittee, where illicit discharges have the

-potential to contain the pollutant identified as the cause of the water quality
+- Water quality limited waterbodies that receive a discharge from the MS4 or waters with approved TMDLs applicable to the permittee, where illicit discharges have the potential to contain the pollutant identified as the cause of the water quality impairment.

-impairment.

-4.1 CLASSIFY AND RANK OUTFALLS
+4.1 CLASSIFICATION AND RANKING OF OUTFALLS

-Through the GIS mapping efforts described in Section 3, the Town of Millis identified 162 outfalls that were categorized by illicit discharge risk level.
-Since that time much has been learned about outfall locations and attributes through the outfall screening effort described in this Section.
-While some outfalls have been removed from the dataset (due to misidentification, mislabeling in GIS, etc.), some have also been added after learning new information in the field.
+Through the GIS mapping and field identification efforts described in Section 3, the Town of Millis identified 162 outfalls that were categorized by illicit discharge risk level.
+Since that time, much has been learned about outfall locations and attributes through the Town's outfall screening effort.
+While some outfalls were removed from the dataset (due to misidentification, mislabeling in GIS, etc.), some were also added after learning new information in the field.
 The outfall database will continue to be updated, as necessary, throughout the permit term.
-To-date, 162 outfalls have been categorized and ranked.
-A breakdown of outfalls per risk category is provided in Table 4-1.
+To-date, 160 outfalls have been mapped, but prior records from the Town show that 162 outfalls were categorized and ranked.
+A breakdown of outfalls per risk category is provided in Table 2.